 Features: A charger with a large surface to capture maximum sunlight.
 When folded, it is the size of a magazine, and it’s relatively lightweight.
 It has a pocket, so your phone, camera or iPad will remain protected while charging.
 The protective fabric is durable and water resistant (but the connections are not).

-It has three USB ports, allowing you to charge up to three devices at the same time.
-It’s equipped with four hooks that you can use to hang the device from your backpack or tent.
+It has two USB ports, allowing you to charge up to two devices at the same time.
+It’s equipped with two metal hooks that you can use to hang the device from your backpack or tent.
 It uses an intelligent charging system that detects the type of device and applies the appropriate charging power.

 Integrated battery: No